git/git.github.io/rev_news/drafts/edition-87.md

   there is a pandemic, of course).

-  Something less ambitious but maybe even more effective would be to get a virtual hackathon, event hough I have to admit realistically a physical one would be even better.
+  Something less ambitious but maybe even more effective would be to get a virtual hackathon, even though I have to admit realistically a physical one would be even better.

   It is a shame they don't do the "Linux cruise" anymore, but it might